qkchung/esp32_apns_sender/README.md

 - Local REST API for:
   - sending a push to one device
   - broadcasting the same push to all registered devices
-  - registering, listing, deleting, and blocking device tokens
+  - registering, listing, deleting, whitelisting, and blacklisting device tokens
 - Persistent token storage in NVS, so device mappings survive reboot
 - Separate sandbox and production token namespaces
+- Token access control with:
+  - send list as the whitelist
+  - block list as the blacklist
 - Basic Auth protection on all HTTP endpoints
 - Background push tasks with a concurrency cap for single-send requests
 - Automatic removal of unregistered tokens during broadcast failures